 Animal Wrongs Group: Tsunayoshi's "Edicts on Compassion for Living Things" turn Japan's government into this, with punishment for swatting insects and execution for harming the packs of stray dogs wandering Edo.

-Apocalyptic Log: The "Chronicle of a Dying Day" (and apparent source material for the current story arc) was commissioned as one by the Reverend Kasuga on her deathbed.
+Apocalyptic Log: The "Chronicle of a Dying Day" (and apparent source material for arcs 2-6) was commissioned as one by the Reverend Kasuga on her deathbed.
 It is not likely that she anticipated the man assigned to write it, the scribe Murase, being 97 when Shogun Yoshimune called on him for clarification on several traditions whose rationale has been forgotten.

 Awesome Moment of Crowning: The end of Volume 3.
-Strictly speaking it was the annual ceremony of tribute and fealty to the long-reigning Shogun Iemitsu, but the moment the screen behind which said Shogun (supposedly) sat was raised for the first time in the better part of a decade and a young woman commanded all to look upon her?
-Counts.
+Strictly speaking it was only the annual ceremony of tribute and fealty to the long-reigning Shogun Iemitsu, not an actual coronation, but the moment the screen behind which said Shogun (supposedly) sat was raised for the first time in the better part of a decade and a young woman commanded all to look upon her as their new ruler?
+Still counts.

 Bears Are Bad News: The manga starts with a little boy being mauled by a bear.
 This may or may not be related to the fact that his brother is the first victim of the Red-Face Pox.